Sangliers-Feroces/Vega-Engine/readme.md

                    ->TEXTURE<-
 With the texture tools you'll be able to select the texture you want to apply.
 All the textures are located in "./res/textures/".
-You are free to add any texture the programm will take in parametter.
+You are free to add any texture in the folder, the programm will take it in parametter.
                 ->Lightmap Computer<-
 With this tool you will acces the "lightmap compute" menu where you'll be able to generate lightmap with a ray's density from 10 to 100000.
 CARE big density